section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implementation/index.md

 - [Reference](#reference)

 ### Neural networks
-Neural networks mimics the human brain's ability to spot patterns in a dataset.
+Neural networks mimic the human brain's ability to spot patterns in a dataset.
 With neural networks, we can teach computers to learn and interpret data in a manner inspired by the human brain.

 In this tutorial, we will be discussing:
 - Recurrent Neural Networks (RNN)